Kartik-Singhal26/Anomaly-Detection-iTrust/README.md

 # Anomaly-Detection-iTrust
-Anomaly detection with autoencoders for a Cyber Physical System
+Anomaly detection with autoencoders for a Cyber Physical System based on Water Distribution Systems.
+The dataset is provided by iTrust.